 One or two position control systems may be used on an outdoor range depending upon the length of the range and the total number of axes to be controlled.
 On very long ranges, or in cases where the control room is not close to either positioner, it may be advantageous to use a separate control unit for each end of the range.
 Also, since outdoor ranges frequently have many axes due to the source tower axes, multiple controllers may be required to control all axes.

-Frequency Range Full frequency range supported by RF Equipment Drive System Precision Stepper Motor or Servo Motor Maximum Antenna Load Depends on the size of the test article Position Resolution 0.01° Position Repeatability 0.03° Rotation Speed 40°/s Measurement System Measurement workstation computer with large LCD monitor Motor Cable Quick-connect; 40' (12.2m) RF Cables 20' (6.1m); DC-18 GHz; with SMA connectors (Qty:2) Supported RF Devices Selection of Keysight, Rohde & Schwarz and Anritsu VNA's (contact NSI for a complete list) AC Power 100-240 VAC switchable, 50/60 Hz Environmental Indoor Rated
+Frequency Range Full frequency range supported by RF equipment Drive System Precision stepper motor or servo motor Maximum Antenna Load Depends on the size of the test article Position Resolution 0.01° Position Repeatability 0.03° Rotation Speed 40°/s Measurement System Measurement workstation computer with large LCD monitor Motor Cable Quick-connect; 12.2 m (40 ft) RF Cables 6.1 m (20 ft); DC-18 GHz; with SMA connectors (Qty: 2) Supported RF Devices Selection of Keysight, Rohde & Schwarz and Anritsu VNA's (contact NSI-MI for a complete list) AC Power 100-240 VAC switchable, 50/60 Hz Environmental Outdoor-rated